alexrollings/FittingProgramme/README.md

 ~~~
 python LoopOverFiles.py <nTuple directory/filename> <output roodataset directory>
 ~~~
+This passes files to the SaveRooDataSets executablbe in `build`, whivh converts nTuple into roodatasets split by $`B`$ charge.
-If a single root file is passed as an argument to the script, this will be converted into roodatasets split by $`B`$ charge.
-If a directory is passed, all files in the directory will be converted.
+It is possible to pass a single root file or a directory containing multiple root diles, in which case all files in the directory will be converted.
 The directories that should be passed are stored at the EOS location as described above.

 ## Data fit